rhdtownsend/msg/README.rst

 Documentation
 =============

-Full documentation for GYRE can be found at http://www.astro.wisc.edu/~townsend/resource/docs/msg/
+Full documentation for MSG can be found at https://msg.readthedocs.io/en/latest.